 Best movies like Breaking the Code

 A unique, carefully handpicked, selection of the best movies like Breaking the Code Starring Derek Jacobi, Alun Armstrong, Blake Ritson, Prunella Scales, and more.
-If you liked Breaking the Code then you may also like: The Naked Civil Servant, Official Secrets, Jobs, The Abdication, All the Queen's Men and many more popular movies featured on this list.
+If you liked Breaking the Code then you may also like: U-571, The Naked Civil Servant, Official Secrets, On the Double, On_Line and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 A biography of the English mathematician Alan Turing, who was one of the inventors of the digital computer and one of the key figures in the breaking of the Enigma code, used by the Germans to send secret orders to their U-boats in World War II.
 Turing was also a homosexual in Britain at a time when this was illegal, besides being a security risk.